makkus/freckles/src/freckles/doc/frecklets/index.md

 ---

 *frecklets* are building blocks for the *freckles* framework.
 Each *frecklet* is designed to achieve one, fairly narrowly defined, purpose.
-This can be a small, atomic operation like 'create a directory', or something quite involved, like: 'setup a Wordpress server'.
+This can be a small, atomic operation like 'create a directory', or something quite involved, like: 'setup a standalone Wordpress server'.

 At their core, *frecklets* are either list- or dictionary-type data structures, with a sort of ['loose' schema](/doc/frecklets/evolution/#the-elastic-non-schema).